 If you are hosting on Bluehost or another host that does not provide decent speed optimization plugins and tools and want to have your site load faster.
 Here are my recommendations.

-Run 2-3 speed tests on each of these websites, selecting mobile speed option, you can also run the tests again using the desktop speed option:
+Run 2-3 speed tests on each of these websites, selecting mobile speed option if available, you can also run the tests again using the desktop speed option:

 GTMetrix.com (Only the Vancouver location offers mobile speed test).